Dynalon/reactive-state/README.md

 // [CONSOLE.LOG] COUNTER STATE: 4

 // Note how the ROOT STATE change subscription still is active; even if we operate on a slice, it is still
 // linked to a single root store.
-The slice is just a "view" on the state, and replace reducer composition.
+The slice is just a "view" on the state, and replaces reducer composition that would be used in redux.
 ```

 License